 Cameras - A new GO should specify the necessary technical specifications for cameras and supporting software, data sharing and government access and the appropriate level of penetration of cameras in the utilities' service territories.
 For instance, the GO should include details such as the location, electricity source, viewshed, the ability to be remotely adjusted, heat sensing capabilities for nighttime use, and the number of cameras per circuit mile or per square mile.
-2

-- Lidar A new GO should provide guidance on the appropriate number of Lidar flies along the utilities' distribution and transmission corridors over a certain timescale and during what season(s) they should take place.
+- Lidar A new GO should provide guidance on the appropriate number of Lidar fliescoverage along the utilities' distribution and transmission corridors over a certain timescale and during what season(s) they should take place.
 For instance, this could occur every two to three years and take place at least two months prior to peak fire season for a given area.
 Additionally, the new GO should provide guidance on the use of non-aerial Lidar, such as during patrol inspections.
-For instance, ground Lidar scans could occur every one to two years. - Sensors A new GO should provide guidance on the appropriate technical specifications and deployment of sensors and supportive technologies throughout their service territories. - Satellite imagery A new GO should provide guidance to the electrical corporations on the collection of satellite imagery and the use of in-house or third-party AI software to analyze it to help inform operational and maintenance decisions and vegetation management. - Weather Stations A new GO should specify minimum specifications needed for weather stations and associated software technologies and the appropriate penetration levels throughout the utilities' service territories.
-This GO should address the use of the latest artificial intelligence/machine learning capabilities for advanced weather forecasting. - Communication Networks A new GO should be considered that would ensure that electrical corporations have adequate channels of communication, particularly in remote areas, that would allow them to report issues such as ignitions and other hazards quickly to appropriate decisionmakers and public safety partners.
+For instance, ground Lidar scans could occur every one to two years. - Sensors A new GO should provide guidance on the appropriate technical specifications, including the necessary objective and spatiotemporal resolution, and deployment of sensors and supportive technologies throughout their service territories. - Satellite imagery A new GO should provide guidance to the electrical corporations on the collection of satellite imagery and the use of in-house or third-party AI software to analyze it to help inform operational and maintenance decisions and vegetation management.
+Artificial intelligence and other analytical tools implemented here should be available for review of its technical merit for the State of California to understand its value and effectiveness. - Weather Stations A new GO should specify minimum specifications needed for weather stations and associated software technologies and the appropriate penetration levels throughout the utilities' service territories.
+This GO should address the use of the latest artificial intelligence/machine learning capabilities for advanced weather forecasting.
+The GO should also specify the documentation of current analytical methods applied here as well as ways the electrical corporation intends to revise such methods in the future. - Communication Networks A new GO should be considered that would ensure that electrical corporations have adequate channels of communication, particularly in remote areas, that would allow them to report issues such as ignitions and other hazards quickly to appropriate decisionmakers and public safety partners.